justnonamenoname/lifeticle/readme.txt

 The fundamentality of qualia implies that the capacity to experience qualia is likewise fundamental.
 Quantum uncertainty is fundamental and cannot be replicated informally.
 To say that qualia can be replicated informationally is equivalent in meaning to the idea that quantum uncertainty can be replicated informationally.
-From the impossibility of explaining qualia by other phenomena arose "The Hard Problem of Consciousness" and "The Explanation Gap".
+To say that qualia appeared evolutionarily is the same as saying that metal in the body was created for the organism evolutionarily.
+In fact, it is the opposite - metal as a tool was used in the process of evolution in construction.
+The Hard "Problem of Consciousness" and the "Explanatory Gap" arose from the inability to explain qualia through other phenomena.

 Theory example